zsaurav007/Superstore_Sales_SQL_Project/README.md

 ## How to Use
 1. Clone the repository.
-2. Import the SQL scripts into MySQL.
+2. Import the data and SQL scripts into MySQL.
 3. Run the queries sequentially to clean, analyze, and segment the data.

-## Future Improvements
-- Automate RFM analysis using Python and visualization tools.
-- Implement machine learning models for predictive analysis.
-- Create a dashboard for dynamic data visualization.

 ## Author
 Zulkarnain Saurav